-Gmail is one of the world’s most popular email services, and for a good reason — it’s free, has lots of great features, and has client apps for most platforms.
-However, most people don’t take the time to adjust security and privacy settings, and you really should.
-Here’s how to control Gmail privacy settings.
+Gmail is one of the world's most popular email services, and for a good reason — it's free, has lots of great features, and has client apps for most platforms.
+However, most people don't take the time to adjust security and privacy settings, and you really should do so.
+Here's how to control Gmail privacy settings.

 In this article, we'll show you how to adjust security settings for Gmail and for other Google services like Maps and search.

-I don’t usually recommend specific apps, but I’ve found that CleanMyMac X is the easiest way to carry out a privacy scan and clear off private data on your Mac.
-Just download, install, and open it.
-Then click on the Privacy tool and click Scan.
-It’s really that easy!
+I don’t usually recommend specific apps, but I’ve found that CleanMyMac is an easy way to carry out a privacy scan and clear private data on your Mac.
+Just open the app and click Protection in the sidebar > Scan.
+CleanMyMac will now spot all privacy threats.
+It's really that easy!

 How to manage your Gmail security and privacy settings?